hiromotai7/isar-cip-core/doc/README.tpm2.encryption.md

 encrypted during first boot.
 The encrypted partition is a LUKS partition and uses a TPM to secure the passphrase on the device.

+> :exclamation:**IMPORTANT**
+> All selected partitions are encrypted on first boot.
+In order to avoid the leakage of secrets
+> the disk encryption must occur in a secure environment.

 ## Requirements

 Testing with qemu-amd64 requires the package `swtpm`.
 Under Debian/Ubuntu this can be installed